k2view-academy/K2View-Academy/articles/38_bi_integration/08_moving_from_dev_to_prod.md

 # BI Configuration Deployment to Production

-The BI configuration parameters are stored in the **WebReports.XML** file, and includes the following:
+The BI configuration parameters are stored in the **WebReports.XML** file, and include the following:

 * Data sources definition (including sensitive data, such as the connection strings).
 * Metadata definition (object and joins).